 Which judge issued the warrant, but did not demand evidence that the 'particular individual' sought was at that 'particular location' that night?
 Courts are the protectors of civil rights.
 Error.

 Where are the proper checks and balances in the system?!?
 Why is information ever not current, and twice verified?!?
-Officers serving warrants always risk violating civil rights; legitimate warrants are just Constitutionally "reasonable" violations!
-Information in warrants MUST always be accurate and current and verified.
-The damage done from a violation of the civil rights of an innocent person is too great to do second-rate work.
-Serving warrants is a "Pass or Fail" project, and 100% accuracy is required or the system violates the Constitution's civil rights protection of citizens.
+Serving warrants is "Pass or Fail" work, and 100% accuracy is required or the system violates the Constitution's civil rights of citizens.

 IDENTIFY THE AGENTS AND THE PRINCIPAL

 The officers at the scene were "agents", acting on orders, acting as tools of the department.
 We must identify the "principal", and legal scholars will determine whether the principal is the department or its chief, or it may be a supervisor in some cases.
 There is a clear legal tenet that holds that "the principal is responsible for the actions of the agent".
-Who is the "principal"?
+So who is the "principal" responsible for sending the officers?

 So we have to focus correctly to determine where liability rests.
 Officers doing a job are "agents".
 "The principal is responsible for the actions of its agent."

-These types of cases are far too common.
-You won't hear about most examples because attorneys representing departments and officers in cases where rights are violated insist on "confidentiality clauses" in settlement agreements, so many of these types of cases are sealed before the public knows about them.
+These types of cases are far too common, but are hard to find prior to the Internet era.
+Before news traveled quickly and freely, attorneys representing departments and officers in cases where rights are violated insisted on "confidentiality clauses" in settlement agreements, so many of these cases were sealed before the public knew about them.
 When presented with an agreement that contains a Confidentiality Clause, citizens MUST say, "I object to Confidentiality.
 Remove that section or I will not sign it.
 You can violate my rights, but you cannot ask me to voluntarily surrender my First Amendment rights."
 Make these types of errors known, so patterns can be identified and rights can be protected.

 FIX THE SYSTEMS

 There are plenty of other people, other "agents", in addition to the officers at the scene who work for that "principal" who share responsibility for violating Ms. Breonna Taylor's civil right to be secure in her person.
-Too often only the officers at the scene are discussed in cases like this, but all of the other contributing "agents" must be identified to reduce the likelihood that another violation like this happens to anyone else.
+We must strive to reduce the likelihood that another violation like this happens to anyone else.

 The Constitution is clear: "...particularly describing the place to be searched, and the persons or things to be seized."

-Understand that people made mistakes, but they did because the systems allowed those mistakes.
-The mistakes of each agent must be identified, and the errors in the system design that allowed those mistakes to cause a civil rights violation must be corrected.
+Granted, people made mistakes, but they did because the systems allowed those mistakes .
+The errors in the system design that allowed those mistakes to cause a civil rights violation must be corrected.
 Proper checks and balances must be implemented to improve the systems.
-The "principal" will bear legal liability for the rights violations, and will be responsible for correcting the systems to prevent more tragedies.
-As a society, we must fix the systems that allowed errors at so many points as to, for no benefit to society, endanger the life of Ms. Breonna Taylor...and so many others.

 Observe the real problems.
 Make them known.
 Correctly identify liability.
 Fix the systems.